 From Derry NH, Lydia has already finished her A.A. in Liberal Studies in December of 2020 and is now working on her bachelor’s degree in psychology with a minor in education.

-Show name: Mistry Music and it happens on Wednesdays from 6 – 8 p.m.
+Show name: Mistry Music and it happens on Thursday from 10a.m – 12 p.m.

-Description: Listeners never know what they are going to listen to because of the wide range of music that I play.
+Lydia likes to keep her listeners on their toes!
+Listeners never know what they are going to listen to because of the wide range of music.
 The purpose of Lydia’s show is to keep listeners interested and wanting to come back and listen time and time again.

 Alexandra Jassin is from Madison, New Jersey.
 Her DJ name is DJ AJ, and this is her first time on radio.
 She is in her senior year at Landmark College, pursuing a B.A. in Psychology with a subfocus in art, and hopes to pursue a career in art therapy post graduation.
 She has worked for the Landmark College Centers for Diversity and Inclusion as a staff member at the Center for Women and Gender since Spring 2019.

 DJ AJ’s show happens weekly on Thursdays from 4 – 6 p.m., with a focus on women, LGBTQIA, and gender—nonconforming artists in music, with occasional pop culture and relevant news.
 She aims to create an inclusive and intersectional show aiming at representation that is empowering for others.

 You can follow her on instagram at @velvet.rain, and on twitter at @fart_ze_art